juniorsundarCasual/TGT/vault/volume-4.chapter-256.md

 "We have a lot of data to cycle through and take note of.
 It will ease my workload if you could help scribe as I dictate," Marie explained.

 "Sounds manageable.
 Alright!
 Let's get to it!"
 Krish encouraged loudly while crossing the threshold into the archives.
-With each step, his excitement and giddiness started to grow as his dream of working and guiding his Disciple like Guy did started to approach reality.
+With each step, his excitement and giddiness started to grow as his dream of working and guiding his Disciple, like Guy did, started to approach reality.

 ____